Common green bottle fly: Medical importance

 Lucilia sericata has been of medical importance since 1826, when Meigen removed larvae from the eyes and facial cavities of a human patient.
 L. sericata has shown promise in three separate clinical approaches.
 First, larvae have been shown to debride wounds with extremely low probability of myiasis upon clinical application.
 Larval secretions have been shown to help in tissue regeneration.
 L. sericata has also been shown to lower bacteremia levels in patients infected with methicillin-resistant Staphylococcus aureus (MRSA).
 Essentially, L. sericata larvae can be used as biosurgery agents in cases where antibiotics and surgery are impractical.

 Larval secretions in vitro enhance fibroblast migration to the wound site, improving wound closure.
 Larval therapy of L. sericata is highly recommended for the treatment of wounds infected with Gram-positive bacteria, yet is not as effective for wounds infected with Gram-negative bacteria.
 Also, bacteria from the genus Vagococcus were resistant to the maggot excreta/secreta.
 Attempts are currently ongoing to extract or synthesize the chymotrypsins found in larval secretions to destroy MRSA without application of the larvae.

 Myiasis by L. sericata has been reported, including a case of a dual genital infestation of a married couple wherein the larvae were transmitted from the wife's vagina to the husband's penis through sexual intercourse.

+Microbiome research

+Studies have shown that Lucilia sericata maintains a distinct microbial community compared to other blowfly species.
+Analysis of wild-caught individuals revealed consistent associations with bacterial genera such as Vagococcus and Escherichia–Shigella, regardless of geographic location or environmental exposure.
+These microbiome profiles differ significantly from those of Phormia regina, suggesting that host species identity influences microbial filtering.
+These differences may affect each species’ capacity to carry or transmit opportunistic pathogens.